vw090/feddit/README.md

 - At least java 17
 - Maven
-- Postgres DB with postgis extensions
+- Postgres DB

 ## Instructions
 The easiest way to run this is to use the feddit-compose repository's compose.
 All you need is docker.
 The instructions are in that repository @ https://github.com/vw0389/feddit-compose

-Either way you'll need to set several shell variables, mostly pertaining to the postGIS database
+Either way you'll need to set several shell variables, mostly pertaining to the postgres
 ### Variables
 - `${SPRING_SECURITY_USER_PASSWORD}` = at least 32 character password
 - `${POSTGRES_HOST}`